flazer/gopro-raspi-photobooth/README.md

-GoPro RasPi Photobox
+GoPro RasPi Photobooth
 =============

-**GoPro RasPi Photobox: Use a GoPro connected to a Raspberry Pi as a photobox.**
+**GoPro RasPi Photobooth: Use a GoPro connected to a Raspberry Pi as a photobooth.**

 This project uses ffmpeg, quick2wire-gpio-admin, nodejs, nginx and php.
 You will see a live preview of your GoPro in your browserwindow.